JeanMusenga/CPArchPSLinker/README.md

 In the second stage, CPArchPSLinker performs architectural problem–solution linking by ranking candidate solutions from SO for a given architectural problem described in a GitHub commit or issue.

-This stage integrates multiple feature types, including **Sentence-BERT embeddings**, **architecture-aware association features**, and the **relevance probabilities predicted by the DML-based model in Stage 1**.
+This stage integrates multiple feature types, including  **Lexical features**, **Sentence-BERT embeddings**, **architecture-aware association features**, and the **relevance probabilities predicted by the DML-based model in Stage 1**.
 These features are jointly leveraged within a **learning-to-rank model** to link each architectural problem to its most relevant solutions and produce a ranked list of candidate solutions.

 ---